un means not. When added as a prefix it will give the word the opposite meaning.

 Test yourself using the 'Listen and Spell' spelling test.

-Print worksheets and activities: prefix un-
+Print spelling worksheets and activities: prefix un-

 Handwriting worksheets: prefix un-